papermerge/documentation/docs/user/document-types.md

 # Document Types / Categories

-Document type is a fundamental concept which marks the line between common file browser and document management system.
+Document type is a fundamental concept which draws the line between common file browser and document management system.

 Document types enable you to categorize documents.
 You